apache/arrow/docs/source/cpp/acero/overview.rst

 on how to manipulate data and then it will perform that manipulation exactly as described.

 Creating the best execution plan is very hard.
 Small details can have a big impact on performance.
-We do think optimizers are important and we hope that tools will emerge someday which can provide these capabilities using standards such as Substrait.
+We do think an optimizer is important but we believe it should be implemented independent of acero, hopefully in a composable way through standards such as Substrait so that any backend could leverage it.

 Distributed
 ^^^^^^^^^^^